 Manuel Antonio Area

-Along Costa Rica’s Central Pacific Coast, this region is known for its beaches and dramatic rainforest cliffs—but it also offers exceptional wildlife viewing.
+Along Costa Rica’s Central Pacific Coast, Manuel Antonio offers beautiful beaches, rainforest cliffs, and some of the best wildlife viewing in the country.
 This 2 week Costa Rica travel itinerary for nature lovers begins here, where you’ll find rich biodiversity in the national parks, mangroves, and coastline.

 Day 1: Arrive in Costa Rica & Drive to Manuel Antonio